 7. The limitations were adequately discussed.
 However, it is well known that RNAseq is gaining ground against microarray.
 It is recommended that the authors should discuss the possibility of extension of this work to RNAseq data, which is different type of data from microarray;

-AU: We have added a about RNA-seq and possibilities for adapting HemaClass to this technology in the discussion.
+AU: We have added a paragraph about RNA-seq and possibilities for adapting HemaClass to this technology in the discussion.